Toy

 Children are likely to provoke a touch too much enthusiasm in this laid-back dog.
 This breed will thrive in an apartment with a placid pet owner, and they will give love to their human in return.

-Although the English Toy Spaniel is a generally healthy dog breed, it is susceptible to several hereditary health problems, including:
+Although the English Toy Spaniel is a generally healthy dog breed, but it is susceptible to several hereditary health problems, including:

 The English Toy Spaniel, which lives up to 12 years on average, is prone to significant health difficulties such as patellar luxation as well as small issues such as early tooth loss and “lazy tongue,” a disease in which the tongue hangs down from the mouth.

 Ensure that your English Toy Spaniel has access to fresh water at all times.
-And feed it high-quality, nutritionally balanced dog food in two metered meals per day.
+And feed it a high-quality, nutritionally balanced dog food in two metered meals per day.
 A diet designed exclusively for small/toy breeds is usually the best option.

 However, consult your veterinarian about the type of food and the amount to ensure that you’re meeting your dog’s specific requirements.
 Also, keep an eye out for extra treats and food.
 For a little dog, even a pound of excess weight might be a lot.